Family Services Building

 Family Services Building is a heritage-listed office building at 171 George Street, Brisbane City, City of Brisbane, Queensland, Australia.
 It was designed by George Gerald Hutton and built from 1914 to 1922.
-It is also known as former Administration Building, Queensland Government Insurance Building, and Queensland Government Savings Bank.
+It is also formerly known as Administration Building, Queensland Government Insurance Building, and Queensland Government Savings Bank.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 Brisbane's first high-rise government office building was constructed between 1914 and 1922.
 It was intended partly as general public offices, but more importantly as state headquarters for the enormously successful Queensland Government Savings Bank, established in 1864.

-Bank headquarters had occupied a purpose-designed banking chamber and offices in the second wing of the Treasury Building from early 1893.
+The bank headquarters had occupied a purpose-designed banking chamber and offices in the second wing of the Treasury Building from early 1893.
 By 1912 these premises were no longer adequate.
-In consequence, the Queensland Government decided to construct a separate and substantial building on the opposite corner of George and Elizabeth Streets, as new bank headquarters.
+Consequently, the Queensland Government decided to construct a separate and substantial building on the opposite corner of George and Elizabeth Streets, as new bank headquarters.

 George Gerald Hutton, assistant architect in the Queensland Government Architect's office from 1913–22, is credited with the design.

-It is likely Hutton also designed the sculpture, representing commerce and industry, on the George Street elevation.
-This and the royal coat of arms on the George-Elizabeth Street corner were carved in 1920 by Sydney sculptor William Priestly MacIntosh, who had carved an allegorical sculpture for the former Executive Building (later the Land Administration Building) in 1903-04.
+It is likely that Hutton also designed the sculpture, representing commerce and industry, on the George Street elevation.
+This and the royal coat of arms on the George-Elizabeth Street corner were carved in 1920 by Sydney sculptor William Priestly MacIntosh, who had carved an allegorical sculpture for the former Executive Building (later the Land Administration Building) in 1903–04.
 The shields of the parapet were carved by local masons under MacIntosh's supervision.